-As Secretary of the United Service Institution of the Australian Capital Territory, together with the then President, Major General Ron Hughes, Mahony proposed to the various state United Service Institutions that a national body be set up.
+As Secretary of the United Service Institute of the Australian Capital Territory, together with the then President, Major General Ron Hughes, Mahony proposed to the various state Royal United Service Institutes that a national body be set up.
 This was agreed in 1974, and Mahony played an instrumental role in establishing, then managing, the new national body.

 Mahony was National Secretary of RUSI for 26 years from 1979 to 2005, as well as Secretary of USI of the ACT for 28 years from 1976 to 2004.

 The Royal United Services Institute, as a national institution, would not exist today had it not been for Leo.